-Lydia (nee Gubbenet) was born in 1871 in Kiev.
-Her father, B. Gubbenet Frenchman by birth, was a chief of police.
+Lidia Borisovna von Hübbenet was born on July 22 (August 3), 1871 in Kiev.
+Her father was a chief of police.

-She made her debut in 1893 in Revel.
-In 1893 she was invited to the Moscow theater, where she played such roles as Marguerite Gautier (The Lady of the Camellias by A. Dumas), Alice (The Struggle for Happiness by Kovalevskaya), Olga Knapsack (Chad Life by Markevich).
+In the Moscow theater she played the roles of Marguerite Gautier (The Lady of the Camellias by A. Dumas), Alice (The Struggle for Happiness by Kovalevskaya), Olga Knapsack (Chad Life by Markevich).

 In 1901 Yavorskaya opened New Theatre in St. Petersburg.
 In her New Theatre Lydia played Cleopatra (Antony and Cleopatra by William Shakespeare), Ariel (The Tempest by William Shakespeare), Nora by H. Ibsen, Antigone by Sophocles, Irene (When We Dead Awaken by H. Ibsen), Sappho by A. Daudet, Betsy (Fruits of Enlightenment by L. Tolstoy), Nina (The Seagull by Anton Chekhov), Masha (Three Sisters by A. Chekhov), Lydia (Easy Money by Alexander Ostrovsky), Olga Kruchinina (Roll over by Baryatinsky).

 In 1915 Yavorskaya attempted to create a theater in St. Petersburg, but such plays as School for Scandal by R. Sheridan and Fanny’s first play (Her first play) by B. Shaw were not successful and she had to close the theater.

 In 1916, Yavorskaya divorced her husband, and two years later she left for London.
 There she married John Frederick Pollock in 1920.